Intraocular Lenses (IOLs)

 Advanced Options for Intraocular Lenses (IOLs)

-UT Southwestern's Laser Center for Vision Care is one of the most accomplished and comprehensive vision care facilities in the world.
+The Department of Ophthalmology at UT Southwestern is one of the most accomplished and comprehensive vision care facilities in the world.
 Our nationally recognized physicians combine state-of-the-art technologies with the highest possible standards in medicine to provide the best possible outcomes for our patients.

 Conditions We Treat with IOLs